vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Yes.

+### How large is the communication with the KMS?

+The communications between the KMS and your virtual environment will depend on how many encrypted objects (VMs, etc.) you have, with more objects meaning larger communications.
+However, these keys are not large, so the overall amount of traffic will be relatively small by modern standards.

+### How frequent is the communication with the KMS?

+As noted in several other answers, the KMS is only communicated with when vSphere/VCF requires a new key (new encrypted VM, rekeying, enablement of vSAN data-at-rest encryption, etc.), or when a host restarts and needs to retrieve keys for the encrypted objects in its cluster.
+Outside of that, the only communication is health checks.

+### What is the maximum latency supported between a KMS and vSphere/VCF?

+Follow the "Maximum latency supported between vSphere client and vCenter Server" guidance found at [configmax.broadcom.com](https://configmax.broadcom.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=4-0).
+As of this update it is 100 ms.

+### What happens if the latency to my KMS is greater than the supported amount?

+Support guidance is a combination of what Broadcom has tested and reasonable guidance on what will work.
+It does not mean it won't work, but we will not be able to support you well if you are outside the limits and encounter problems.
+That said, try it, as many organizations use centralized KMS to protect remote sites.
+Specifically test:

+- Are there persistent, or intermittent, KMS health check alarms?
+- What happens when a VM is first encrypted?
+- What happens when vSAN data-at-rest encryption is enabled?
+- What happens when a VM is rekeyed?
+- What happens when vSAN is rekeyed?
+- What happens when an ESX host is restarted, and is in a cluster with a number of encrypted VMs?

+You might also consider placing a KMS node closer to the affected systems.

+There is a temptation to enable Key Persistence in these situations, but remember that Key Persistence stores decryption information on the host, which often defeats the reason you're using a remote KMS (to mitigate the situation where an attacker gains physical access to the host).
+If physical access control isn't an issue for you, Native Key Provider might also be an adequate solution for enabling encryption.

+### What firewall rules do I need between my KMS and vSphere/VCF?

+You need to open the KMIP port (usually 5696/tcp, but can be different) on all the configured KMS nodes to client access from vCenter.
+If you use vSAN data-at-rest encryption, you need to open the KMIP port to client access from all ESX hosts participating in vSAN.

 ### I am getting alarms that my KMS is unavailable.
 What should I do?

 Check the KMS connection information to ensure it is valid.
 Ensure the KMS is operational and that the correct ports are open and not blocked by firewalls.
+Check the latency of vCenter to the KMS.

 You can create a second key provider with a different name and the same connection information to help troubleshoot.

 ### My KMS is unreliable.
 Should I turn on Key Persistence?